 Because of the short season, every NFL game feels like an event.

 A win and the whole week feels like a triumph.
 A loss and everything is miserable for seven days.

 So, it stands to reason that streaks in the NFL, of either the winning or losing variety, feel like a much bigger deal than in other sports.
 All it takes is a few games in a row going the same way to feel absolutely certain about a team’s destiny.
 And the streaks that are even longer than that?
 Fans never forget those.

 We’re highlighting some of the longest streaks in NFL history.
-If you’re a fan of one of these teams, chances are you’ll remember the happy/sad times.
 All win streaks are regular-season games only unless otherwise stated.

 Longest Winning Streak: 23 Indianapolis Colts (2008-09)